Galaxy evolution in the post-merger regime. III -- The triggering of active galactic nuclei peaks immediately after coalescence: Data

 \textsc{mummi} was trained on galaxies identified in the IllustrisTNG 100-1 (hereafter, TNG) simulation (Nelson et al. 2019).
 The TNG training sample consists of a balanced set of mergers and non-interacting galaxies (no merger with a mass ratio $>$1:10 within the last 2 Gyr) with log(M$_{\star}$/M$_{\odot}$) $>$ 10 at $z<1$.
 In addition to labelling the training sets as either non-mergers, pairs (that will merge within the next 1.7 Gyr) or post-mergers, the latter category is also labelled with the number of simulation snapshots since coalescence, where each snapshot is separated by $\sim$160 Myr on average.

 Since we ultimately wish to apply the merger classifier to actual survey data obtained by UNIONS, it is important to train \textsc{mummi} with realistic data (Bottrell et al. 2019; Bickley et al. 2024b).
 Mock $r$-band images of the TNG-selected galaxies are therefore generated with the same image qualities as UNIONS observations (including insertion into real frames to replicate CCD defects and foreground/background objects).
-With this combined set of information, \textsc{mummi} is able to predict not only the merger status of a galaxy (non-merger, pair or post-merger) but also the time since coalescence ($T_{PM}$) in one of four bins, consolidated for maximal performance: $0<T_{PM}<0.16$, $0.16<T_{PM}<0.48$, $0.48<T_{PM}<0.96$ and $0.96<T_{PM}<1.76$ Gyr.
+With this combined set of information, \textsc{mummi} is able to predict not only the merger status of a galaxy (non-merger, pair or post-merger) but also the time since coalescence ($T_{PM}$) in one of four bins, consolidated for maximal performance: $0<T_{PM}<0.16$, $0.16<T_{PM}<0.48$, $0.48<T_{PM}<0.96$ and $0.96<T_{PM}<1.76$ Gyr (see Ferreira et al. in prep).
+The increasing length of the time bins reflects the increasing difficulty encountered by \textsc{mummi} to make accurate time predictions as the merger progresses.

 Note that, in the work presented here, we take $T_{PM}$ = 0 to be the first snapshot after coalescence has occcured, although in practice the actual merger will have happened at some point in the preceding snapshot interval (of $\sim$ 160 Myr duration).
-After imposing a threshold for prediction accuracy, post-merger galaxies are correctly assigned into these $T_{PM}$ bins 70--80 per cent of the time (Ferreira et al. 2025).
+After imposing a threshold for prediction accuracy, post-merger galaxies are correctly assigned into these $T_{PM}$ bins 70--80 per cent of the time (Ferreira et al., in prep).
+This threshold is based on the quality of the probability distributions produced by \textsc{mummi}, and removes any uncertain or spurious classifications mitigating any performance degradation between simulationa and observational domains (Ferreira et al. in prep).
+Moreover, we found that \textsc{mummi}'s performance was constant across all mass ratios used in the training (from 1:1 down to 1:10).

+Once trained, \textsc{mummi} is applied to the UNIONS fifth data release (DR5) of $r$-band imaging.
+In addition to being the deepest available imaging, using the single band $r$ images means our merger identification is not biased by interaction-induced effects such as starbursts.
+Using the $r$-band images there ensures both a sensitive selection and one driven purely by morphology.